-In social science, relationships between individuals are classified into two categories: one-way (called parasocial) relationships and two-way (called reciprocal) relationships [9].
-The most common form of the former are one-way relationships between celebrities and audience or fans, while the most common form of the latter are two-way relationships between close friends.
+In social science, relationships between individuals are classified into two categories: one-way (called parasocial) relationships and two-way (called reciprocal) relationships [Horton and Wohl 1956].
+The most common form of the former are one-way relationships between celebrities and fans, while the most common form of the latter are two-way relationships between close friends.
 Twitter and Facebook are respectively typical examples of the two types of social relationships.
-Social relationships form the basis of the social structure.
-Indeed, social relationships are always the basic object of analysis for social scientists, for instance, in Max Weber's theory of social action [29].
-Understanding the formation of social relationships can give us insights into the micro-level dynamics of the social network, such as how an individual user influences her/his friends through different types of social relationships [26], and how the underlying social structure changes with the dynamics of relationship formation [23].
+Relationship is the basic object in social network analysis [Weber 1991].
+It forms the basis of the social structure.
+Understanding the formation of social relationships can give us insights into the microlevel dynamics of the social network, such as how an individual user influences her/his friends through different types of social ties [Tang et al. 2009], how friendships have been created across different networks [Tang et al. 2012b], and how a user's opinion spreads in the social network [Tan et al. 2011].